-You must install View Agent on a Linux virtual machine before you can deploy the machine as a remote desktop.
+You must install Horizon Agent on a Linux virtual machine before you can deploy the machine as a remote desktop.

-For 2D graphics configuration, you can install View Agent after you complete the steps in Prepare a Linux Machine for Remote Desktop Deployment.
+For a 2D graphics configuration, you can install Horizon Agent after you complete the steps in Prepare a Linux Machine for Remote Desktop Deployment.

 - Verify that the Linux guest operating system is prepared for desktop use.
 See Prepare a Linux Machine for Remote Desktop Deployment.

-- Familiarize yourself with the View Agent installer script for Linux.
-See install_viewagent.sh Command Line Options.
+- Familiarize yourself with the Horizon Agent installer script for Linux.
+See install_viewagent.sh Command-Line Options.

-- Download the View Agent for Linux installer file from the VMware download site at https://my.vmware.com/web/vmware/downloads.
+- Download the Horizon Agent for Linux installer file from the VMware download site at https://my.vmware.com/web/vmware/downloads.

-The installer filename is VMware-viewagent-linux-x86_64-y.y.y-xxxxxxx.tar.gz for 64-bit Linux or VMware-viewagent-linux-y.y.y-xxxxxxx.tar.gz for 32-bit Linux, where y.y.y is the version number and xxxxxxx is the build number.
+The installer filename is VMware-horizonagent-linux-x86_64-YYMM-y.y.y-xxxxxxx.tar.gz for 64-bit Linux, where YYMM is the marketing version number, y.y.y is the internal version number, and xxxxxxx is the build number.

-- Unpack the tarball for your Linux distribution on the guest operating system.
+- Unpack the tarball for your Linux distribution.

-See install_viewagent.sh Command Line Options for a list of the command line options.For example:
+See install_viewagent.sh Command-Line Options for a list of the optional parameters available for this script.For example:

-- Type Yes to accept the EULA if you run install_viewagent.sh without specifying the -A option.
+- Type Yes to accept the EULA if you run install_viewagent.sh without specifying the -A parameter.

 The installer does not run unless you accept the EULA.

-- Reboot Linux for the changes to take effect.
+- Restart the Linux virtual machine for the changes to take effect.

 What to do next

 Deploy the virtual machine in a desktop pool.
-See Create a Desktop Pool That Contains Linux Virtual Machines.
+See Create a Manual Desktop Pool for Linux.